List of Cheers characters: Frasier Crane and Lilith Sternin

 Frasier W. Crane (Kelsey Grammer) and Lilith Sternin (formerly Sternin-Crane) (Bebe Neuwirth) — married psychiatrists and bar regulars, although Lilith rarely orders drinks.
-Frasier starts out as Diane Chambers's love interest.
+Frasier starts out as Diane Chambers' love interest.
 When she jilts him at the wedding altar in Europe, he ends up frequently going to Cheers pub for drinks and becomes everybody's bar friend.
 His first date with Lilith in "Second Time Around" (1986), Lilith's only episode of the fourth season, does not go well because they constantly argue.
 In the fifth season, Frasier and Lilith meet again when they are scheduled for a psychological talk show.
 With help from Diane, Frasier becomes aroused by Lilith's makeover, especially with her hair down, for the talk show.
 Frasier and Lilith flirt with each other on the talk show.
 Although they later feel guilty, Frasier and Lilith overcome their guilt with more help from Diane and begin their relationship.

-They move in together, get married, and in the seventh season (1988–89) conceive a son Frederick, who is born in the following eighth season (1989–90).
+They move in together, get married, and in the seventh season (1988–89), conceive a son, Frederick, who is born in the following season (1989–90).
 Their marriage is strained when Lilith has an affair with Dr. Louis Pascal (Peter Vogt).
-In the Cheers spin-off Frasier, Frasier divorces her, gives custody of Frederick to Lilith, and moves from Boston to Seattle.
+On the Cheers spin-off Frasier, Frasier divorces her, gives her custody of Frederick, and moves from Boston to Seattle.
 Lilith appears in the spin-off recurringly.